dojo/docs/dojox/data/OpenSearchStore.rst

 Limitations
 ===========

 * This store uses dojo.xhrGet and other xhr functions to fetch the OpenSearch descriptor and make search queries.
-Therefore, the OpenSearchStore is limited by the brower 'same domain' policy for xhr requests.
+Therefore, the OpenSearchStore is limited by the browser 'same domain' policy for xhr requests.
 Therefore, to make OpenSearch calls to providers that reside on servers other than the one that provided the HTML file that instantiated the OpenSearchStore, a proxy must be used.
 * The OpenSearchStore does not currently support HTML return formats.
 The reason for this is an open issue with dojo.query and searching by ID.
 The bug the OpenSearchStore is blocked on can be found `here <http://trac.dojotoolkit.org/ticket/4425>`_.

 ==============